 Freedom of Information and Protection of Privacy (FOI)

-The Freedom of Information and Protection of Privacy Act (the 'Act') provides specific rights regarding personal privacy and information that is created, collected or controlled by the Municipality of Delta.
+The Freedom of Information and Protection of Privacy Act (the 'Act') provides specific rights regarding personal privacy and information that is created, collected or controlled by the City of Delta.

 The principles of the Act are to provide a balance between access and protection: